Updated 12/06/2026 11:00 UAE LT

 Oman

-- Vessels calling the Port of Duqm must submit an official letter stating that they are not carrying any dangerous Goods on board.
+- Vessels calling at all Oman ports must submit an official letter stating that they are not carrying any dangerous Goods on board.
 If any dangerous Goods are found, the type of cargo must be specified in detail, and the vessel must await the Ministry’s approval before entering Omani territorial waters.

-- All vessels scheduled to call at MAF are to ensure their Doppler log is fully operational.
+- The Following notification was received from the Mina Al Fahal terminal (Crude Oil) loading facility.
+All vessels scheduled to call at MAF are to ensure their Doppler log is fully operational.
 This precaution is necessary due to ongoing GPS interference in the area.
 Vessels without a functioning Doppler log cannot be berthed due to safety requirements.

 Saudi Arabia